Employee Questions (Student Misconduct)

 - Call 911 if there is an emergency.

-- You do not need the details of what happened to offer support.
+- You do not need every detail of what happened to offer support.
 Thank them for the information and do not act as an investigator or interrogator.

 - Try to suggest available resources that may help.

 Listen to that employee and follow the steps above.
 Remind them that you are required to report to the Title IX Coordinator.
-Encourage the employee to speak with the Title IX Coordinator and to seek help through the UT Employee Assistance Program if they need counseling by calling 713-500-3327 or toll free 800-346-3549.
+Encourage the employee to speak with the Title IX Coordinator and to seek help through the UT Employee Assistance Program if they need counseling or legal referral services by calling (713) 500-3327 or toll free (800) 346-3549.